italktocomputers/StringQuery/README.md

     WHERE Person.FirstName = 'Andrew'
     AND Person.LastName = 'Schools'
     AND Student.PersonId = Person.Id

+You can also search for NULL values:

+    Person.Dept:String=NULL

+Or by DateTime which uses UTC:

+    Person.CreatedDate:DateTime=2016-01-01 00:00:00

 You can also send a URL encoded string to the parser: